McCoy joy after Irishman rides 4,000th winner

 Champion jockey for the last 18 seasons, the 39-year-old Irishman broke into a broad smile after driving 6-4 favorite Mountain Tunes to a narrow victory at Towcester racecourse in the English shires.

-Aptly, the success came for trainer Jonjo O‘Neill and owner JP McManus, with whom McCoy has enjoyed so much success in the Irishman’s green and yellow striped silks.
+Aptly, victory came for trainer Jonjo O‘Neill and owner JP Mcmanus, with whom McCoy has enjoyed so much success in the Irishman’s green and yellow striped colors.

-McManus was there to greet his jockey and told reporters: “What a man and what a ride.
-I think he was more pleased because when he came in he said it was a nice horse!”

-Surrounded by weighing-room colleagues, McCoy was showered with champagne and joined in the winners’ enclosure by his wife Chanelle and two young children, with five-year-old daughter Eve afforded the day off school.
+Surrounded by weighing-room colleagues, McCoy was showered with champagne and joined in the winners’ enclosure by his wife Chanelle and two young children, with five-year-old daughter Eve afforded the day off school to witness his milestone.

-McCoy’s 4,000 winners have come from 16,152 rides - a strike rate of 24.8 percent - and his feat in reaching the landmark can be put in perspective with Richard Johnson, the next most successful jump jockey, on 2,567.
+McCoy’s feat in reaching the 4,000 landmark can be put in perspective with Richard Johnson, the next most successful jump jockey, closing in on 2,600 winners.

 ”What he’s achieved has been amazing,“ he said. ”He has completely rewritten what we thought was achievable in a season, and a career.